 Screenwise employs a host of industry pioneers across the full range of key acting disciples from award-winning presenters to casting directors and screen combat choreographers.
 Our tutors are still working in the industry, which ensures that our students understand the requirements of the market and our actors can easily transition into acting work.

-At Screewnise, we don’t settle for anything but the best.
+At Screenwise, we don’t settle for anything but the best.
 From the highest-quality facilities to the most experienced tutors.
 To be the best, you have to learn from the best.

-The Diploma of Screen Acting is comprised of 14 Core Units including 1 Elective over two years.
-The diploma provides immersion training in the vital skills and techniques required for screen acting.
+The Advanced Diploma of Screen Acting 10869NAT is comprised of 14 Core Units including 1 Elective over two years.
+The Advanced Diploma provides immersion training in the vital skills and techniques required for screen acting.
 Students examine the methods behind acting and the most advanced acting theories in classes taught by industry experts in their fields.

 The first year of the course focuses on on-screen fundamentals examining subjects such as developing characterisation, improvisation and an actor’s voice.